• Skip to primary navigation

 Ripening peppers indoors

-In cold climate and short growing season, we are often left with a fair amount of green peppers.
-Green peppers are great tasting too and can be used as-is.
-However, the question came up can peppers be ripened indoors just like we ripen tomatoes?
+In a cold climate and short growing season, we are often left with a fair amount of green peppers.
+Green peppers are great tasting, too, and can be used as-is.
+However, the question came up, can peppers be ripened indoors just like we ripen tomatoes?

 Ripening peppers indoors

 It seems that the results are very mixed.
-Trying it myself, I think it more depends on the variety.
-Some seem to turn color and some don’t.
-Also, of course, it depends on the maturity of the fruit.
+Trying it myself, I think it depends more on the variety.
+Some seem to turn color, and some don’t.
+Also, of course, it depends on the fruit’s maturity.

-To ripen the peppers quicker they need to be in a warmer place which leads to drying out.
+To ripen the peppers more quickly, they need to be in a warmer place, which can lead to drying out.
 In the end, they are not as crispy as freshly harvested.
 Wrapping them in newspapers or storing them in a brown bag would help some with that.

 Preserving peppers